aadroher/caseblocks_node/README.md

       done(err);
     });

-## email
+## Email

 The email functions allow you to send an email either through mandrill or smtp.
 You can also use the mandrill templating features.

-Instansiate a new Caseblocks.Email object passing in your initial configuration, like keys and server details, then you can add recipients and setup your from address, subject, and body (html or text).
+Instantiate a new Caseblocks.Email object passing in your initial configuration, like keys and server details, then you can add recipients and setup your from address, subject, and body (html or text).

+Mandrill is set as default and requires 'key' to be passed in when instantiating the object.

+Other properties available are
+  * serverType - 'mandrill' or 'smtp' values are valid.
+  * smtpServer - required if serverType is smtp and is host of smtp server to use
+  * key        - required if serverType is mandrill and is they access token key for your account

 Example:

-    var email = new Caseblocks.Email({"key": "QOEMTZUsNGUIaa1TOjsbpw"})
+    var email = new Caseblocks.Email({"key": "sample-key"})
     email.to("to-address@example.com")
     email.to("second-to-address@example.com")
     email.bcc("bcc-address@example.com")